Logistics The New Buzzword.

 I just wanted to go home.

 Bert quickly explained the basics of driving a truck to me.
 He told me the best way to learn was to drive and to just keep on driving.
 There were so many gauges, so many lights on the dashboard.
 I heard buzzers and beeping sounds as I turned the key to start the truck.
 Bert said we needed to build up the air pressure to release the brakes before we could drive away to start our day.
-The air pressure warning buzzer stopped.
-We now had enough pressure as I pushed in the yellow parking brake valve to release the brakes.
+The air pressure warning buzzer stopped, we now had enough pressure as I pushed in the yellow parking brake valve to release the brakes.

 I just wanted to go home.

 Bert quickly explained the basics of driving a truck to me.
 He told me the best way to learn was to drive and to just keep on driving.
 There were so many gauges, so many lights on the dashboard.
 I heard buzzers and beeping sounds as I turned the key to start the truck.
 Bert said we needed to build up the air pressure to release the brakes before we could drive away to start our day.
-The air pressure warning buzzer stopped.
-We now had enough pressure as I pushed in the yellow parking brake valve to release the brakes.
+The air pressure warning buzzer stopped, we now had enough pressure as I pushed in the yellow parking brake valve to release the brakes.

 “Highway, what highway?”
 I asked as I struggled to find the proper gear.